Pictures, vignettes, logos and trade-marks

 Trade-marks are often used on food products as claims relating to:

 - the character, quality, quantity or composition of the food

 - the method of production of the food

 - the geographical origin of the food, or

-These claims express or implied, must not be applied in a manner that is false, misleading, or likely to create an erroneous impression with consumers.
+These claims, expressed or implied, must not be applied in a manner that is false, misleading, or likely to create an erroneous impression with consumers.

 For example, depending on the product, the word "fresh" in a product's brand name might be determined to be misleading to consumers if it implies that food itself is fresh when it is not.
 Generally, the word "fresh" implies that food is not canned, cured, dehydrated, frozen or otherwise processed or preserved.

-Official symbols of the government, such as the Canadian flag, national emblem or crest, Health Canada or CFIA logo, etc, are ordinary trade-marks that are protected against unauthorized use in Canada under subsection 9(1)(n) of Canada's Trade-marks Act, and protected internationally under article 6ter of the Paris Convention.
-For more information, refer to National Symbols.
+Official symbols of the government, such as the Canadian flag, national emblem or crest, Health Canada or CFIA logo, etc., are ordinary trade-marks that are protected against unauthorized use in Canada under paragraph 9(1)(n) of Canada's Trade-marks Act, and protected internationally under article 6ter of the Paris Convention.
+For more information, refer to National symbols.